sassoftware/sas-viya-workbench-examples/README.md

 ### Installation

-Start SAS® Viya® Workbench and clone the Examples repository into your Workspace:
+Start SAS® Viya® Workbench and clone the examples repository into the root of your workspace:

 `git clone https://github.com/sassoftware/sas-viya-workbench-examples.git`